Spring-Inspired Risotto with Zucchini, Pistachios, and Lemon

 Vincenzo also showed me that making risotto is not complicated at all.
 I always follow his directions as he taught me during all of those Sundays.
 I made sure to keep his instructions true when I wrote the recipe for the book.

-Risotto with Zucchini and Pistachios
+Risotto with Zucchini, Pistachios, and Lemon

 1-2 small zucchini, halved and sliced thin (or 1 cup of fresh vegetables, such as asparagus, mushrooms, peas)